A Different View of Sigma-Delta Modulators Under the Lens of Pulse Frequency Modulation: Review of PFM modulation

 \subsection{PFM definition}

 The system shown in Fig.~\ref{fig:fig1_NW} corresponds to the standard definition of a PFM modulator as described in, for example, \cite{Bayly1968,Fitch1947}.
 It is built around an ideal integrator with gain $a_1$ followed by a comparator with threshold $x_{th} \geq 0$.
 The rising edges of the comparator output, trigger a block generating Dirac delta impulses, which are fed with negative feedback to the input of the integrator through a gain $x_m\cdot T_m$.
 For positive input signals $x(t)>0$, the comparator will trigger Dirac delta impulses in $d(t)$.
-We can write a recurring equation describing the time instants $t_k$ where the Dirac delta impulses are located:
+We can write an equation describing the time instants $t_k$ where the Dirac delta impulses are located \footnote{We assume the Heaviside function $u(t)=\int _{-\infty} ^{t}\delta(\tau)d\tau$ to be one in $t=0$, $u(0)=1$.}:

 Note that if the input was always negative, the integrator output would never reach the threshold and the system would stop.
 The train of impulses $d(t)$ gets through a pulse shaping filter with impulse response $h_{pulse}(t)$ to generate $p(t)$.
 Although theoretically, the pulse shaping filter may be any filter, in practice a square pulse is selected to have a digital-friendly two-level signal.
 The impulse response $h_{pulse}(t)$ and transfer function $H_{pulse}(s)$ of this square shaping pulse are defined as follows, \footnote{In this work, we use lowercase letters for time domain signal representations, while uppercase letters are used for transform domain (either Fourier, s or Z-domain) representations.} considering $u(t)$ the Heaviside unit step function: